Skip to content

 The EAAN continues to generate active debate in epistemology and philosophy of religion.
 Several developments are worth noting:

 Bayesian reformulations.
-Philosophers have attempted to formalize Plantinga’s probability claims using Bayesian epistemology.
-These formalizations have generally been unfavorable to the EAAN, showing that even modest connections between true beliefs and adaptive behavior are sufficient to make P(R|N&E) reasonably high.
+Philosophers have tried to formalize Plantinga’s probability claims using Bayesian epistemology.
+These formalizations have generally been unfavorable to the EAAN, showing that even modest links between true beliefs and adaptive behavior are enough to make P(R|N&E) reasonably high.

 Relationship to Other Arguments